tarun-baisla/Bank-Supervision-Application/README.md

-# Internet-Banking-Application
+# Banking-Supervision-Application

-This Internet Banking Application is a comprehensive, secure web-based platform designed for managing various banking operations online.
+This Banking Supervision Application is a comprehensive, secure web-based platform designed for managing various banking operations online.
 It offers a user-friendly interface for customers and admins to perform essential banking tasks efficiently.
 The application includes features for account management, transaction handling, user authentication, and more, ensuring a seamless banking experience.

 Key Features: